01. Introduction: I flew to San Francisco so that I could drive a fun car in Arizona

 05. 3 awesome reasons why February is the best time to road trip through Arizona

 07. American Airlines 757-200 first class Phoenix to San Diego

 Considering that 99% of my travel is for fun, it’s easy for me to forget that there are people out there who travel every week for work and it can be a total grind at times.
-I was quickly reminded of this as I was standing at the gate area looking around at all the long and tired faces of the zombies waiting to board this flight, thanking the heavens above that I was not in their shoes.
+I was quickly reminded of this as I was standing at the gate area looking around at all the long and tired faces of the zombies waiting to board this American Airlines A321, thanking the heavens above that I was not in their shoes.

 It was Friday afternoon, and every single one of these people looked as if they had suffered through a marathon of migraine-inducing meetings and gut-busting presentations this week.
 Unfortunately, some of them weren’t lucky enough to be finished quite yet.
 The guy standing next to me was on a phone call trying to wrap up a deal with a client who seemed stubborn to budge an inch on price, and I could tell by the tone of his voice that all he wanted to do was go home and drink irresponsible amounts of whiskey.